-One of my duties in Congress is to ensure that the federal government is responsive to Minnesotans' specific needs, which is otherwise known as constituent casework.
-However, navigating the federal government can be tricky and confusing at times.
+One of my duties in Congress is to ensure that the federal government is responsive to Minnesotans' specific needs, a service known as constituent casework.
+Navigating the federal government can be tricky and confusing at times.
 When difficulties arise, my staff and I are available to help answer questions, find information and resources, or address challenges.

 Please include all pertinent information and claim numbers in your correspondence—such as:

 - Your Social Security number for a case involving Social Security;